seliftl/09-adapter-flyweight-android/README.md

 ## Flyweight - Part 1

-As you may have noticed if you set the page size to 20 or above, the performance of the app is getting worse the more fighter instances you created.
+As you may have noticed if you set the page size to 20 or above, the performance of the app is getting worse the more fighter instances you have created.
 If you had a look at the `FighterFactory` you might have seen that every time a fighter has to be created the factory loads the corresponding image into the memory and assigns the loaded image to the created fighter instance.

 Here comes the Flyweight pattern into play.

-1. Refactor the class `FighterFactory` to load all images at once.
+1. Refactor the class `FighterFactory` to load all images in a cache when the factory is created.
 2. Modify the process of creation to reuse the already loaded images.

 _Hint: think of a data structure that enables you to retrieve the matching image with a single call (e.g. `Map<String, Drawable>` or `Map<Class<?>, Drawable>`._